How to Write a Letter to Your Birth Child

 Writing a letter to your birth child is a decision that is entirely up to you to make.
-You can choose to do so while you’re still pregnant and planning to place your baby for adoption, or years later when your birth child is all grown up and living their own life.
-As a birth mother, you’re not required to write a letter to your birth child, but if you decide you want to, getting started isn’t easy!
+You can do so while you’re still pregnant, or years later when your birth child is all grown up.
+As a birth mother, you’re not required to write a letter to your birth child.
+However, if you decide you want to, getting started isn’t easy!
 A lot of birth mothers who choose to write letters to their birth child have no idea where to start.
-Sometimes, they’re not even sure writing a letter is a good idea, and other times, there’s so much to say that it’s overwhelming.

 Whether you’re on the fence about writing a letter or wondering where to start, Adoption Choices of Florida has got you covered!
 Below, we’ve given you a few ideas on what to include in a letter to your birth child, and a few ideas on what not to include!